 1. user number

 The costs for a user are incurred per user of the software.
 The price per user varies depending on the ERP system.
 The size and popularity of the system often influence the price.
 For example, the user price for a small industry solution can be much lower than a licence from a software giant.
-The licence costs are also influenced by the number of modules used by the company.
+Licence costs are also influenced by the number of modules used by the company.

 2. module scope